Masood Sharif Khan Khattak: Military and civil service

 He retired from the army in 1986.
 He was also appointed the Director-General, Intelligence Bureau from 1993 to 1996.
 This is where he played a pivotal role in securing Pakistan's borders in Baluchistan and in securing peace in Karachi.
 He increased the size of the organisation to three times its original size and revamped its organizational structure and introduced STS Anti-Terrorism training for all officers of the organisation.

 Masood Sharif Khan Khattak created and headed a co-operation committee, chaired by the Prime Minister and the Interior Minister.
 This committee consisted of the Directors General of the Military Intelligence (MI), the Inter Services Intelligence (ISI), Naval Intelligence (NI), Air Force Intelligence (AFI), the Inspector General of Police (IGP) and the Federal Investigation Agency (FIA).

 He was arrested by the Farooq Leghari government in 1996 and imprisoned on charges of corruption as well as allegations which included widespread wiretapping of opposition politicians, judges and senators.

 Released in 1999, he was investigated by the NAB on corruption charges but no cases of corruption were filed against him in any court.

 World Economic Forum on East Asia

 Masood Sharif spoke at the 2009 World Economic Form on East Asia, held in Seoul, Korea.
 He spoke on the topic of Asian Flashpoints: Challenges to Security.
 Among other points, he said "that the divergent interests of leaders of countries and the populace is one reason three of the countries that have nuclear weapons – India, Pakistan and North Korea – also have millions of hungry mouths to feed."

 Publications and TV appearances

 Masood Sharif wrote regularly in The News International newspaper of Pakistan.
 Masood Sharif Khan was also a regular on TV and radio shows across the world including the BBC, GEO TV, Voice of America and more.

 Personal life and death

-Khattak died on 29 January 2023, at the age of 72.
+Khattak died on 29 January 2023, at the age of 72 at his hometown of Karak.